Waiting area with door open

 Opt for comfortable clothing that allows you to move freely, like loose pants and breathable tops.
 Tight clothes can restrict movement and cause discomfort.

 Packing extra underwear is a must.
-These come in handy if you face unexpected stops or want to freshen up during a longer trip.
+These are handy if you face unexpected stops or want to freshen up during a longer trip.

-Absorbent pads are another useful addition to your travel kit, especially if you’re traveling with kids or anyone with Overactive Bladder (OAB).
+Absorbent pads are another useful addition to your travel kit, especially if traveling with kids or anyone with an Overactive Bladder (OAB).
 They help manage accidents and keep everyone feeling dry and comfortable.

-A simple diaper-changing kit with hand sanitizer, a changing pad, and extra clothes ensures smooth travel, especially if you have young kids in tow.
+A simple diaper-changing kit with hand sanitizer, a changing pad, and extra clothes ensures smooth travel, especially if you have young kids.

 Selecting the Right Seat